HM3: Hoge’s Music, Message, and Meal

 At every HM3, there is at least one Hoge person scheduled to attend who has all needed keys and a knowledge of the facilities to assist outside groups as required.
 If it is discovered that the group only has one or two people, or the group cancels entirely, the call will go out for additional Hoge members to help.

-A personal care pantry of hygiene items has been started and items are given out twice a month.
+A personal care pantry of hygiene items has been started and items are given out once a month.
 The time for the pantry match those of the HM3 program itself.

 In 2008, Robin Wilson, then our church secretary, and her husband Ed, an aspiring Methodist minister-in-training, wanted to start a new ministry in Columbus.
 They had attended a ministry in Circleville, Ohio, called “The Filling Station” which they wanted to use as a model.
 When they could not get support from the church they attended, they brought their idea to Pastor Leigh Holder-Bobo, Hoge’s Outreach committee, and session.
 After several months of discussion and planning, HM3 was born.
 It began in January 2009.
 For 6 months it was held the last Saturday of the month.
 The following 6 months, the 2nd and 4th Saturdays.
 Beginning in January 2010 it was changed to every Saturday.
 Initially it was run strictly by Hoge members and their friends and families.
 As time went on other groups and churches began inquiring about helping.
 Since then, the ministry has flourished and grown.